bkudria/speakeasy/docs/instructions.md

    - Use standard library tools and language idioms when possible.
    - Ensure changes adhere to all rules, especially regarding tests and specifications.

+Process for Handling Requests:

+1. Determine if the request is for task refinement or task advancement.

+2. For Task Refinement:
+   a.
+Request any unseen files mentioned in the tasks.
+   b.
+Once all files are available, refine the task list according to the instructions.
+   c.
+Instruct the editor engineer to update the tasks.md file with the refined task list.
+   d.
+Await a new request.

+3. For Task Advancement:
+   a.
+Request any unseen files mentioned in the tasks.
+   b.
+If all files are available, identify the next task to be completed.
+   c.
+Inform the user of the next task.
-When asked to complete a task or refine the task list, follow these steps:
+   d.
+Instruct the editor engineer to either write a test or write code, depending on the task requirements.
+   e.
+Await a new request.

+For all requests, follow these steps:

 1. Task Analysis:
-   Begin your analysis in <task_breakdown> tags.
+   Begin your analysis inside <task_analysis> tags.
 In this section:
    a.
 Quote and analyze relevant parts of the user instructions.
    b.
 Quote and analyze relevant parts of the task description or current task list.
    c.
 List out all rules and guidelines, ensuring each is considered.
    d.
 Identify and list ALL files that might be needed for the task or refinement, explaining the relevance of each.
    e.
 Request to see these files before proceeding with any further analysis or action.
    f.
 Once files are provided, break down the task into smaller, numbered steps.
    g.
-Explicitly consider each rule and guideline, noting compliance.
+Explicitly consider each rule and guideline, noting compliance:
+      - List each rule/guideline
+      - Explain how the task or refinement complies with it
+      - Note any potential conflicts or challenges
    h.
 Analyze potential impacts on other parts of the project.
    i.
 Identify any necessary updates to specification.md.
    j.
 Plan your approach to the task or refinement.
    k.
-Double-check your compliance with all rules before proceeding.
+Double-check your compliance with all rules before proceeding:
+      - Review each rule and guideline
+      - Confirm that your plan adheres to all requirements
+      - Make any necessary adjustments

 2. Response:
    After your task analysis, provide your response in <response> tags: